TCitH- and VOLEitH-based Signatures from Restricted Decoding: Concrete Performance Evaluation

-From the provided modeling of \RSDP, a digital signature is derived using the TCitH framework~\cite{feneuil2025threshold}, as summarized in \Cref{sec:TCitH}.
+\textbf{Performance TCitH.} From the provided modeling of \RSDP, a digital signature is derived using the TCitH framework~\cite{feneuil2025threshold} and the Fiat-Shamir Transform, as summarized in \Cref{sec:TCitH}.
 The chosen parameters and the obtained signature sizes are provided in \Cref{tab:sizes_TCitH}.
 The parameters $\para$, $\GGMsize$, and $\grindw$ of the proof system are selected following \cite{NISTPQC-ADD-R2:MQOM24} to allow for comparable runtime performance of the VC scheme.
 To simplify implementation, the smallest extension degree $\extdeg = [\K:\F]$ satisfying the requirement $\GGMsize \leq \cardinality{\K} = \cardinality{\F}^\extdeg$ is chosen.
-This, in turn, determines the batching parameter $\nbatch$.
+This determines the batching parameter $\nbatch$.

 For \TernarySDP, parameterized to achieve NIST security category 1, a signature size as small as \SI{3.1}{\kilo\byte} is possible.
 Switching to \CrossSDP, the signature size increases to \SI{5.5}{\kilo\byte}.
 This is mainly due to the increased degree of the modeling and a larger witness size.
 Nevertheless, we obtain a significant reduction compared to \CROSS~\cite{NISTPQC-ADD-R2:CROSS24}, for which the smallest signature size is \SI{12.4}{\kilo\byte}.